olib963/javatest/README.md

 ### JShell

 Since JavaTest is built on pure Java it plays quite nicely with the REPL.
-A startup script you may find useful:
+This startup script may be useful:
 ```jshelllanguage
 /env -class-path /absolute/path/to/javatest/jar
 import static org.javatest.JavaTest.*;